urql-graphql/urql/docs/advanced/testing.md

 ### Response (success)

-Response states are simulated by providing a stream which contains a network response.
+Response states are simulated by providing a stream, which contains a network response.
 For single responses, Wonka's `fromValue` function can do this for us.

 **Example snapshot test of response state**